ParclLabs/parcllabs-python/LONG_DESCRIPTION.rst

 Using the Parcl Labs API
 ------------------------

-Documentation for the python bindings can be found alongside Stripe's other bindings here:
+Documentation for Parcl Labs API can be found at:

 - https://api.parcllabs.com/docs